Ezs377/Programming-notes/Game modding.md

 The *collectables.scr* files appears to contain the craft plans for throwable items such as grenades and throwing stars, and some data on general collectables.
 Not sure if it does affect them, notably you can alter the recipe and the amount crafted per recipe.

 ### Inventory
 The *inventory.scr* file contains stat parameters for craftables, including grenades, ammo, weapon mods, etc. Notably, `throwable_explosive_grenade` refers to the DIY grenade item which can be used as a baseline for testing the stats of other throwables.
-You can change the damage, area damage range, max stacks, explosion delay, etc. You can also change the throwing range/speed of the throwable with the `ThrowImpulseLook()` stat, where higher = further. `ThrowImpulseUp()` also does something but idk.
+You can change the damage, area damage range, max stacks, explosion delay, etc. You can also change the throwing range/speed of the throwable with the `ThrowImpulseLook()` stat, where higher = further. `ThrowImpulseUp()` also seems to affect the throwable's "gravity" where higher values seem to make the throwable drop quickly after being thrown (not fully tested).

 ### Inventory gen
 The *inventory_gen.scr* file contains all data parameters for all the weapons in the base game, with *inventory_gen_dlcXX.scr* corresponding to a DLC (XX is a number which may be different across versions) and *inventory_gaas.scr* for gaas versions.
 This contains ALL weapons, including their variants.
 So good luck finding which weapons are which, since they're all named generically.
 Parameters are listed in subsections for both melee and firearms, but with different effects: